SCIENTIFIC ADVISORY BOARD

 Dr. Uta Lichter-Konecki, MD, PhD

-Dr. Uta Lichter-Konecki is Assistant Professor of Pediatrics at CUMC in New York, NY.
+Dr. Uta Lichter-Konecki is the Director of the Metabolism Program, Section of Neurology at St. Christopher's Hospital for Children in Philadelphia, PA.
 She earned her medical degree at the University of Heidelberg and her doctorate in medicine in the Department of Pediatrics at the University with a neuropediatrics and pediatric oncology related theme and completed her training in pediatrics and metabolic diseases.
 After her family moved to the United States, she enrolled in the Metropolitan Washington DC Medical Genetics Training program at the National Human Genome Research Institute and became board certified in clinical genetics in 2002 and in clinical biochemical genetics in 2005.
 She has 20 years of research and clinical experience in inborn errors of metabolism in both Europe and the US.